MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/prepare-deployment.md

 You are currently in the preparation phase.

+Preparation is key to any successful deployment.
+In this article, you'll be guided on the points you'll need to consider as you prepare to deploy Microsoft Defender ATP.

 ## Stakeholders and Sign-off
-The following section serves to identify all the stakeholders that are involved in this project and need to sign-off, review, or stay informed.
-Add stakeholders to the table below as appropriate for your organization.
+The following section serves to identify all the stakeholders that are involved in the project and need to sign-off, review, or stay informed.

+Add stakeholders
+to the table below as appropriate for your organization.

 -   SO = Sign-off on this project